voxpupuli-archive/puppet-bacula/README.md

 to `yes`.
 If TLS is not required, and TLS is enabled, then Bacula will connect with other daemons either with or without TLS depending on what the other daemon requests.
 If TLS is enabled and TLS is required, then Bacula will refuse any connection that does not use TLS.
-Valid values are `'yes'` or `'no'`.
+Valid values are `true` or `false`.

 ### tls_verify_peer